-Israeli troops kill two Palestinians in occupied West Bank confrontation
+Israelis kill four Palestinians in occupied West Bank confrontations

-A deadly gunfight erupts near Shufa village in the Turkarem area after an Israeli settler is attacked.
+Two Palestinians killed in Huwara, south of Nablus, hours after two others were killed near Shufa.

-Israeli troops have killed two Palestinians during a confrontation with gunmen in the occupied West Bank, according to the military and medical officials.
+Four Palestinians have been killed in separate incidents in the occupied West Bank, three at the hands of Israeli soldiers, and one by an Israeli settler, according to the Israeli military and medical officials.

-Israel’s military said on Thursday that a gunfight had erupted after soldiers identified a “suspicious vehicle”, from where the two men shot at the settler, near Shufa village, in the Tulkarem area.
+Two of the men were killed near Shufa village in the Tulkarm area, Israel’s military said on Thursday, adding that a gunfight had erupted after soldiers identified a “suspicious vehicle”, and the two men shot at the settler.

 Keep readinglist of 4 items